1ncarnati0n/inpaintingVideo/tutorial/tutorial.md

-# Web UI Tutorial for Inpainting
+# Web UI Tutorial for Video Inpainting

 ## Prepare the video as input for the WebUI.
 **The structure of _"test-video.mp4"_ must be like this : </br>